Shashidhar-Cymbeline/qr-code-layout-generate-tool/README.md

 ## Use Cases

 - **Event Management**: Generate conference badges with unique attendee QR codes and names.
-- **Inventory Systems**: Print sticky labels for products with SKU, Description, and Scannable Barcodes/QRs.
+- **Inventory Systems**: Print sticky labels for products with SKU, Description, and Scannable QRs.
 - **Visitor Management**: Create temporary visitor passes on the fly.
-- **Logistics**: Generate industry-standard ZPL code for shipping labels to be sent directly to Zebra printers.
+- **Logistics**: Generate industry-standard ZPL code for shipping labels to be sent directly to printers.

 ## Installation & Usage